Random voice chat (browser audio)

 Why people choose voice over text

 Typing can feel slow when you want tone, humor, or empathy to come through.
 Random voice chat adds warmth and pace: you hear reactions in real time, which often makes ice-breaking easier.
-It is still anonymous in the sense that you are not required to create a profile — but remember, your voice is identifying to some degree, so share personal details carefully.
+You are not required to create a profile—still, your voice can be identifying, so share personal details carefully.

 Compare modes before you connect